-India remained awakened deep into the Friday night to witness one of the most ambitious space project of Indian Space Research Organisation (ISRO), Chandrayaan-2, touch the moon’s surface.
+India remained awake deep into Friday night to witness one of the most ambitious space projects of the Indian Space Research Organisation (ISRO), Chandrayaan-2, touch the moon’s surface.
 However, the dream was shattered as the lander, Vikram (named after towering Indian scientist, Vikram Sarabhai), failed to make a soft landing and lost communication just 2.1 kilometres away from the lunar surface.
 Information is awaited from ISRO as to what caused the failure.

 Chandrayaan-2 is India’s second lunar mission after Chandrayaan-1, which was launched in 2008 and was operational for 312 days.